kirbs-btw/b25-model/README.md

 ## to do's
 - getting all the f1 scores for every model with the v3 data
 - putting together the paper for this repo
+- refactoring the notebooks to a pipeline
+- refactoring training algo fro SGE
+- refactoring ECP
+- refactoring CBOWE
+- deploying to the web